opendocsg/slw-judgments-backfill/2015_SGHC_3/report.md

  (i) The length of the period of detention of the accused and the probability of any further period of delay.

-I pause to note that some of these considerations overlap with the considerations relevant in the context of a bail application pending appeal (see _Public Prosecutor v Adith s/o Sarvotham_ [2014] 3 SLR 649 at [29]).
+I pause to note that some of these considerations overlap with the considerations relevant in the context of a bail application pending appeal (see _Public Prosecutor v Adith s/o Sarvotham_ <span class="citation">[2014] 3 SLR 649</span> at [29]).

 45     In my judgment, the appropriate course in the entire context of this case was to direct that the order granting bail be revoked.
 The relevant circumstances on the facts of this case included the following: